Facebook Ads strategies for casino affiliates

 • Failing to geo-restrict ads and inadvertently serving in prohibited jurisdictions or regions with strict rules.

-• Overlooking proper tracking, resulting in poor attribution and suboptimal bidding decisions across partners.
+• Overlooking proper tracking, resulting in weak attribution and poor bidding decisions across partners.

 • Neglecting a documented creative review process that checks each variant for policy compliance and retains approval records.